 church, or to its claims; nominal office merely, as such, having no claim upon any one.
-I speak merely of the one point&#8212;the wrongness of a Christian speaking in the church as such.
+I speak merely of the one point -- the wrongness of a Christian speaking in the church as such.
 One point, and that a most important one, in this part of the subject remains to be noticed.
 If we are reminded of the dangers arising from all teaching, it is admitted at once; for it is evident that here, if anywhere, mischief would spring up.
-But looking to Scripture, we are warned against it, not upon the ground of its being wrong as regards office, not because of its effect merely on others, but warning against it is given, as being one of the things in which, as evil will more or less have a tendency to shew itself, so the remedy is applied to the spirit from whence it flows. &#8220;My brethren, be not many teachers, for so shall ye heap to yourselves greater condemnation.&#8221; But again, the warning itself shews that there was no such restriction of office as is now supposed, for thus it would have been&#8212;you have no business to preach at all, for you are not ordained.
-But no, the correction was turned to *moral* profit, not to formal distinction of pre-eminent office.
+But looking to Scripture, we are warned against it, not upon the ground of its bang wrong as regards office, not because of its effect merely on others, but warning against it is given, as being one of the things in which, as evil will more or less have a tendency to shew itself, so the remedy is applied to the spirit from whence it flows.
+"My brethren, be not many teachers, for so shall ye heap to yourselves greater condemnation".
+But again, the warning itself shews that there was no such restriction of office as is now supposed, for thus it would have been -- you have no business to preach at all, for you are not ordained.
+But no, the correction was turned to moral profit, not to formal distinction of pre-eminent office.

-But the question becomes more important when considered in the second case, namely, as to speaking *out of* the church, because it forbids the preaching of the gospel by a vast number of persons who may have faithfully borne it to others.
+But the question becomes more important when considered in the second case, namely, as to speaking out of the church, because it forbids the preaching of the gospel by a vast number of persons who may have faithfully borne it to others.
 Let us inquire into the scriptural facts.
-In the first place, then, all the Christians preached. &#8220;They that were scattered abroad, went every where preaching the word&#8221; (@Acts 8: 4); and those who were scattered were *all,* except the apostles.
+In the first place, then, all the Christians preached.
+"They that were scattered abroad, went every where preaching the word" (@Acts 8: 4); and those who were scattered were *all*, except the apostles.
 Some critics have endeavoured to elude this plain passage, by saying that it is only speaking, which one not in office may do.
 But a reference to the original at once disproves the assertion.
-It is &#8220;evangelising the word&#8221;: and we read elsewhere that &#8220;the hand of the Lord was with them, and a great number believed and turned to the Lord,&#8221; @Acts 11: 19 - 21.
-Now, unless all the church were ordained (I think they *are,* to preach as far as they have ability), here is the simplest case possible, the case in point.
+It is "evangelising the word": and we read elsewhere that "the hand of the Lord was with them, and a great number believed and turned to the Lord", @Acts 11: 19 - 21.
+Now, unless all the church were ordained (I think they *are*, to preach as far they have ability), here is the simplest case possible, the case in point.
 The first general preaching of the gospel which the Lord blest beyond the walls of Jerusalem knew no distinction between ordained and unordained.
-It had not entered into their minds then, that they who knew the glory of Christ were not to speak of it, where and how God enabled them. &#8220;And the hand of the Lord was with them.&#8221; Paul preached without any other mission than seeing the glory of the Lord
+It had not entered into their minds then, that they who knew the glory of Christ were not to speak of it, where and how God enabled them.
+"And the hand of the Lord was with them".
+Paul preached without any other mission than seeing the glory of the Lord

 {74}